-Reading from the game box, apparently the whole subplot of “disguising as a troll” to go down into the sewers to retrieve the treasures was lost on me.
-Still, I don’t think it makes much of a difference, especially cause the main character’ sprite looks pretty human.
-Graphically the game did not tax the C64 much, it looks okay as a 2D platformer, the enemies design is well done though, they look kinda goofy but also menacing.
+Reading from the game box, apparently the whole subplot of “disguising as a troll” to go down into the sewers to retrieve the treasures was lost on nine year old me.
+Still, I don’t think it makes much of a difference, especially cause the main character’ sprite looks pretty human to begin with.
+Graphically the game did not tax the C64 much, it looks okay as a 2D platformer: the enemies design is well done though, they look kinda goofy but menacing at the same time.
+Huey also added some pretty nifty touches like the doors with skulls that slide open at the start of each level

 Music is also pretty basic with a few classical tunes (Mozart, Bach, etc) that do their job, the main theme is obviously “March of the Trolls”.
 The sound effects are very well designed and fit the game perfectly.

-So, let’s get to the meat of Trolls and tribulations: the game design.
+So, let us proceed to the meat of Trolls and Tribulations: the game design.

 Water the trolls, watch them fall

-Gameplay is interesting, in that almost every stage is divided between two different approaches to platforming.
+Gameplay differs slightly from that of a classic 2D platformer: almost every stage is divided between two different approaches to the genre’s classic gameplay style.

 In the first phase “Mario” shoots water, by pressing down, at the “cretins” coming down the platforms.
 Each time one of them gets sprayed, they’ll turn into an egg that will have to be chucked into the dirty sewer water.
 Getting rid of them won’t be so easy, since the gun can only hold a limited amount of water and every once in a while, the grey square will have to be used to recharge.
 This phase is a pretty classic single screen arcade gameplay of the early eighties, similar to the arcade Mario Bros or Burger Time.

-The second phase of the stage is more “adventurous”, there’s a whole other section of the the sewers to be explored in order to reach the exit while grabbing treasure and gold.
-All collectibles have no real use, outside of ammassing points, to complete the level Mario will have to find keys and open doors, thus the whole level must still be explored.
+The second phase of the stage is more “adventurous”, there’s a whole other section of the sewers to be explored in order to reach the exit while grabbing treasure and gold.
+All collectibles are only there for high score purposes, since to complete the level Mario will have to find keys and open doors, thus the whole level must still be explored.